JiiB1/JJson/README.md

 ## Changelogs

-_You can seem more detailed changelogs on this repo wiki : [here](https://github.com/JiiB1/JsonParser/wiki/Changelogs)_
+_To see detailed changelogs on this repo wiki : [changelogs](https://github.com/JiiB1/JsonParser/wiki/Changelogs)_

 * Version 0.1 : dated 2025-05-15
 	* First version pushed on git (yeah!)